DzRepo/SprinklrClient/README.md

 A simple Python client library for interacting with Sprinklr's REST API

 **Notes:**
-- See the [Generating an Access Token](Sprinklr%20Client%20Library%20-%20Generating%20an%20Access%20Token.pdf) after registering for a developer account at [Developer.Sprinklr.com](https://developer.sprinklr.com), creating an app and authorizing it to a Sprinklr account as outlined in the [Getting Started](https://developer.sprinklr.com/docs/read/api_overview/Getting_Started) tutorial, the GetAccessToken command of SprinklrClientTest.py can be used to retrieve and store the AccessToken, RefreshToken and key to a .conf file for use by the other API examples.
+- See the [Generating an Access Token](Sprinklr%20Client%20Library%20-%20Generating%20an%20Access%20Token.pdf) document for directions after registering for a developer account at [Developer.Sprinklr.com](https://developer.sprinklr.com).

 Make sure the Sprinklr.conf file is kept safe!

 - The Case Create & Update, and Asset Search functions are not tested and most likely do not work.